naturalis/barcode_validator/tests/bge/README.md

   --log-level ERROR 2> <log_file>
 ```

+This produces a [FASTA](data/bge_out.fasta) file with the longest valid sequence for each process ID, and a
+[TSV](data/bge_out.tsv) file with the validation results, including the taxonomic validation results from BOLD.

-Questions:
+# Questions:

-# Are the ancillary input files required?
+## Are the ancillary input files required?

-The CSV and YAML files can be omitted but it is strongly recommended that they are there for consistency's sake.
+The CSV file can be omitted but it is strongly recommended that it is there for consistency's sake.

-# Is the BOLD spreadsheet required?
+## Is the BOLD spreadsheet required?

 Yes, and it must be up to date.
 Attempting to validate specimens that have not yet been registered will fail.
-A theoretical fallback option is to Frankenstein a BOLD spreadsheet like file with your own 'Lab Sheet' and
+A theoretical fallback option is to Frankenstein a BOLD spreadsheet-like file with your own 'Lab Sheet' and
 'Taxonomy' tabs with the intended lineages.
 Thoughts and prayers for those that attempt this manually.

-# What's the roadmap for other markers?
+## What's the roadmap for other markers?

 For protein-coding markers (e.g. matK, rbcL), additional HMMs need to be produced and added to the hmm_files folder,
 with the naming convention matK.hmm, rbcL.hmm, and so on.